 The Kodály Concept

-The Kodály concept was inspired by the philosophies of the Hungarian composer and educator, Zoltan Kodály (1882 – 1967).
+The Kodály (click here for the correct pronunciation) concept was inspired by the philosophies of the Hungarian composer and educator, Zoltan Kodály (1882 – 1967).
 Throughout Kodály’s writings are the notions that a person cannot be complete without music and that music serves to develop a person on all levels – emotionally, spiritually and intellectually.